 "A tangible learning experience," says 2018 William F. White Production Manager Mentorship recipient, Lauren Evans

-"Each day of my mentorship, I left energized and armed with new knowledge," shares mentee, Lauren Evans, about her time at William F. White International last spring.
+"Each day of my mentorship, I left energized and armed with new knowledge," says Lauren Evans.

 We caught up with Lauren after her one-week mentorship at William F. White (Whites) last spring.
 In this interview, she shares her key takeaways and mentorship highlights.

 Why were you interested in the William F. White Production Manager Mentorship?